 Recently, Phil Frost of Main Street ROI, joined Convirza to pinpoint widely used but old-fashioned approaches to SEO.

-Before delving into details, let’s start at the beginning.
+Before delving into details, let’s make sure we are all clear and start at the beginning.

 SEO stands for Search Engine Optimization and is the activity of getting organic or free search results on search engines.
 No one knows exactly how different search engines, such as Google, Yahoo, and Bing, assign the value.